Can PIO Card Holder Travel to India?

 This is precisely the reason that Prime Minister Narendra Modi, in his address in Madison Square Garden in New York promised an ecstatic crowd that he would overhaul all travel certificates required by NRIs and people of Indian origin.
-This would make it all the more easier for people of Indian origin with family ties in India to travel to the country.
-However, an unfortunate fallout of this announcement is that there has been quite a bit of confusion surrounding PIO card holders and OCI cards.
-In fact, soon after the changes were put to effect, the consulate general in New York received numerous complaints from people of Indian origin who were confused about the new rules and regulations regarding visas, PIO and OCI cards.
+This would make it all the easier for people of Indian origin with family ties in India to travel to the country.
+However, an unfortunate fallout of this announcement is that there has been quite a bit of confusion surrounding that can we travel to India with PIO cards and OCI cards.
+In fact, soon after the changes were put to effect, the consulate general in New York received numerous complaints from people of Indian origin who were confused about the new rules for OCI and PIO card holders.

-So, we are here to clear up any confusion you might have regarding these new rules and regulations.
+So, we are here to clear up any confusion you might have on PIO cards and OCI cards and regarding can we travel to India with PIO card.
 Even though the new rules were issued in 2015, there is still quite a lack of clarity when it comes to the new rules.
 Let us start by looking at the basics.

 In January 2015, the PIO card was merged with the Overseas Citizen of India (OCI) card.
 The PIO card is now valid lifelong.
 PIO card holders no longer have to check in at the police station.
 Basically, this means that PIO card holders will now get the same benefits as OCI cardholders.

 But, a person with OCI status is not a citizen of India.
 They cannot vote in Indian elections or run for office.
 With an OCI, what you can do is travel visa-free to India, participate in business and educational activities in India, and have the right to reside in India and inherit ancestral property.
 Remember that a spouse if an OCI card holder is also eligible to apply for an OCI card.